tony-shifflett/lessonOne/README.md

 The purpose of HTML is very functional, we want to annotate text to give that text meaning.

-You can see what we mean by comparing a document containing plain text that outlines a **GA Press Release** and then compare that with the same document written where HTML has been used to convey the meaning of those elements.
+You can see what we mean by comparing a document containing plain text that outlines a **GA Press Release** and then compare that with the same document where HTML has been used to convey the meaning of those elements.

 <!-- ![Comparing plain text with HTML](assets/text-v-html.png) -->